bethharvey/Inference-Final-Project/README.md

 # Inference-Final-Project

-Final project for Codecademy Data Science Inference Path
+This is my unguided final project for the Codecademy Data Science Inference Specialty career path.

-Garmin running data analysis
+I used the data available from my Garmin watch to analyze trends in the data from my runs over the past five years.
+I also used linear regression modelling to predict my average mile pace based on features of the run.